Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 Finally, the system evaluates its own confidence and generates an explanation describing why a particular reconstruction was selected.
 This multi-layered approach makes the system more reliable while also making its decisions easier to understand.

+Why We Built It This Way:
+One of the greatest challenges in ancient language reconstruction is uncertainty.
+Several different reconstructions may seem reasonable, yet only one reflects the original meaning.
+Instead of hiding this uncertainty, we designed our system to acknowledge it.
+Every reconstruction is accompanied by a confidence score and supporting evidence so users can better understand the reliability of the prediction.
+We also wished to move beyond treating language as individual words.
+By organizing reconstructed information into knowledge graphs, the system captures the relationships between historical entities and concepts, making the output more informative.

 Features:
 Our system includes:
 Ensemble deep learning reconstruction using multiple ByT5 models